Skip to content

 The short story is that we store the minimal amount of data necessary to provide our services.

 We log some information about communications with our servers for technical support and quality assurance, including your IP address, but don’t store it long-term.
+(Unless you get your IP address banned.
+Absolutely no automated scanning or probing of the hosted app without first obtaining permission — not that you bad bots will listen! 😡)

 Basic license